Paris demands probe after French journalist killed in Ukraine

 President Emmanuel Macron said on Twitter: "Frederic Leclerc-Imhoff was in Ukraine to show the reality of the war.
 Onboard a humanitarian bus with civilians forced to flee to escape Russian bombs, he was mortally wounded."

-Oleg Nikolenko, a spokesman for the Ukrainian foreign ministry, said on Twitter: "We strongly condemn this killing.
-The list of Russian crimes against media workers in Ukraine keeps expanding."

-(Reporting by Dominique Vidalon, Conor Humphries, Max Hunder;Editing by GV De Clercq and Alison Williams)
+(Reporting by Dominique Vidalon, Conor Humphries, Max Hunder;Editing by GV De Clercq, Alison Williams and Leslie Adler)